-Study American thought from colonial times to the present.
-Emphasis on the classical period of its development and the leading ideas of Royce, Peirce, James, and Dewey.
-Explore the impact of the European philosophical tradition on America.
-3 hours lecture, one semester.
+A study of American thought from colonial times to the present, with emphasis on the classical period of its development.
+The leading ideas of Royce, Peirce, James, and Dewey are examined, and the impact on America of the European philosophical tradition assessed.
 Applicable to American Studies minor.
 Offered on application.